-The RISE grants challenge technical proposal application window opens on July 21 and closes on August 22.
-Please submit your proposal package digitally via the online application platform or through email to RISE@iucn.org by August 22, 2023, at 11:59 pm EST. Any changes to these dates will be communicated via email and the RISE webpage.
+The RISE grants challenge technical proposal application window opens on July 1 and closes on July 31.
+Please submit your proposal package digitally via the online application platform by July 31, 2024, at 11:59 p.m.
+EST. Any changes to these dates will be communicated via email and the RISE webpage.
 Be aware that:

-- Applications will not be accepted after the stated application window date and time; - Modifications or changes will not be accepted after the application is submitted or after the submission deadline: - Applications sent by means other than the online application platform or through the RISE@iucn.org email will not be accepted; - The applicant is solely responsible for any errors that occur in the application preparations and submission; - PDF files or scanned documents included with your application need to be legible (make sure they are prior to submission and keep a copy of the application package for your files); - All supporting documents that are not in English must be accompanied by an English translation; - IUCN and USAID will not be responsible for any costs associated with the development and/or the submission of the application; and - An organisation can only be awarded one grant as lead applicant.
+- Applications will not be accepted after the stated application window date and time; - Modifications or changes will not be accepted after the application is submitted or after the submission deadline; - Applications sent by means other than the online application platform will not be accepted; - The applicant is solely responsible for any errors that occur in the application preparations and submission; - PDF files or scanned documents included with your application need to be legible (make sure they are prior to submission and keep a copy of the application package for your files); - All supporting documents that are not in English must be accompanied by an English translation; - IUCN, USAID and Norad will not be responsible for any costs associated with the development and/or the submission of the application; and - An organisation can only be awarded one grant as lead applicant.